 Applications for the DPhil/MPhil (by publication) may be considered according to the following criteria:

-- Where the applicant is employed part time or full time by UWE Bristol, they must be either engaged on a permanent contract, or on a fixed-term or temporary contract of a minimum of 1 year, with at least six months remaining at the PGR’s start date.
-Staff on a fixed-term or temporary contract must be contracted for at least 10 hours per week;
+- Where the applicant is employed part time or full time by UWE Bristol, they must be either engaged on a permanent contract, or on a fixed-term or temporary contract of a minimum of one year, with at least six months remaining at the PGR’s start date.
+Staff on a fixed-term or temporary contract must be contracted for at least ten hours per week;

-- Where the applicant is from an affiliated institution, they must be employed by that institution on a full or part time permanent contract;
+- Where the applicant is from an affiliated academic institution, they must be employed by that institution on a full or part-time permanent contract;

 - Where the applicant claims eligibility for the DPhil/MPhil programme due to close association with UWE Bristol, this can include staff members who have retired from employment at UWE Bristol within the calendar year directly preceding the proposed start date;